-Entry: located visitor Site at the commercial and park sites, as well as at the proposed public visitor facilities.
+Site Entry: located at the visitor commercial and park sites, as well as at the proposed public visitor facilities.
 These markers consist of a short stone column with, as appropriate, a small ledger stone sign wall to identify site uses.
 These features may be used as a single element, or paired on either side of an entry drive or walkway.
 The use of stone and the project logo establishes a strong visual connection to the project monuments.